ipython/ipython-website/index.rst

 We gratefully acknowledge the support we've received over the years from the following sources:

+- Since 2011, we have had support from the US DoD High Performance Computing Modernization Program (HPCMP_), which funds several IPython developers in collaboration with the US Army Engineer Research and Development Center (ERDC_) that provides computing resources and support from the staff.

 - `Enthought Inc`_ has supported IPython since its beginning in multiple forms, including --but not limited to-- the funding of our Qt console, hosting our website for many years, the continued hosting of our mailing lists, and the